thomwolf/Magic-Sand/README.md

 ofVec2f worldCoordTokinectCoord(ofVec3f wc);
 ```

-Another value used is the `elevation` which is the distance of a point in world coordinate to a 3D base plane that is defined by:
+Another value that can be used is the `elevation` which is the distance from a point in world coordinate to a 3D base plane of that is defined by:
 - a normal (`getBasePlaneNormal()`) and an offset (`getBasePlaneOffset()`), or
 - a plane equation (`getBasePlaneEq()`).